 News and enthusiasms

 Helen Rickerby, about whom I've been enthusiastic for many reasons for many years, has, over the last few years, been writing the most extraordinary poetry bordering on the essay, taking on philosophy, thinking through the biggest questions.
-You can now read her dazzling, unsilent poem "The Unsilent Woman" on Turbine.
+You can now read her brilliant, unsilent poem "The Unsilent Woman" on Turbine.

 I have discovered the website of Tinderbox author Megan Dunn, and at the moment am particularly loving her essay on the Submerging Artist.
 "Your art is of its time, but it’s also of your time.
 We will all submerge" - oh, dark consolation!